tarmiste/lfs8.3-live-kit/README.md

    /mnt/lfs83live_target directory.

-5) Set 'export LFS=/mnt/lfs83live_target' and then run 3 shell scripts which squash the live rootfs and package it into a bootable CD ISO image.
+5) Set 'export LFS=/mnt/lfs83live_target' and then run 3 shell scripts which squash the live rootfs, add a ram disk and then and package it into a bootable CD ISO image.

 ## Repository contents:

-lfslive_prep.sh:  Script to kick off the process.
+lfslive_prep.sh:  First script to run.
+Sets up directories for the build.

 custom_configs:  Build scriptlets for live CD packages.